Pilot cohort · accepting №01 – №05

 Onboarding our first five conferences.

 We're partnering with a small cohort of academic organisers to refine Sidang with real workflows.
 You get a bespoke deployment, we get direct feedback.
-No lock-in, full data export.
+No lock-in.
+Full data export, always.

 • Dedicated subdomain, configured end-to-end

-• DO Spaces + optional Google Drive mirror
+• DO Spaces + Drive mirror, per tenant

 We reply within two working days.
-We only use your info to respond — no marketing.
+Your details are used to respond — nothing else, no marketing.

 Honest answers.